 “I have worked with many architects on many projects; this project was the first time I found myself letting go, confident that our hopes and visions for the building were being heard and were being translated into a workable plan combined with an amazing AWE factor.
 Use of the building skyrocketed and has remained high ever since the transformation performed by David and his team.”Former Chief Librarian Ken Roberts Hamilton Public Library

-This office renovation provides a new home for Real Properties, the property managers of Jackson Square Mall in Hamilton.
-Real Properties wanted an office that matched their recent rebranding efforts across the 40 year old mall.
-They decided to move locations for their new office from an office unit in a tower attached to the mall, to a more unique and prominent unit on the plaza level of the mall.
-The existing space was a raw concrete space, initially designed to be a restaurant, but was never developed.
-The space was designed as a procession from public functions in the front to private functions in the back.
-The continuous space is comprised of two distinct portions, a lower one overlooking the plaza, and double height space towards the back.
-The double height space received very little natural light.
-However, by carefully reviewing existing drawings dating back to the 1970s, a blocked in clerestory window was discovered.
+This office renovation provides a new home for the property managers of Jackson Square indoor shopping mall, a 40-year-old commercial complex is located in Hamilton’s city core.
+The existing space was composed of raw concrete and block, initially planned to be a restaurant but was never developed.
+The space is comprised of two distinct portions, a lower one overlooking the plaza, and double height space towards the back.
+By carefully reviewing existing drawings dating back to the 1970s, a blocked-in clerestory window was discovered.
 Opening and reactivating this feature transformed the quality of the space.
-For the new office, Yale properties were shifting from a private office model to an open plan design.
-This required in-depth client feedback during the schematic design phase.

 As with many cultural institutions, the long-term sustainability of the Theatre requires proactive planning to ensure its ongoing success.
 In addition to proposed expansion of the institution, DPAI examined existing limitations on the Theatre’s ability to grow as a destination in the downtown.
 After reviewing local by-laws and plans and consulting with representatives from the performing arts community, neighbourhood, the City of Hamilton, and local post-secondary institutions, DPAI produced a proposed design concept of the district.